 Explanation: For homopolymer tailing of cDNA strands, the blunt ended double stranded molecules are treated with terminal transferase and dCTPs.
-This leads to addition of C residues at 3’ end.
+This leads to the addition of C residues at 3’ end.
 Vector is also treated with terminal transferase and dGTPs.
 This leads to annealing of vector and cDNA molecules and DNA ligase is not required.
 The gaps created can be repaired by physiological processes once the recombinant molecules enter the host.

 5. Choose the correct statement if the RNA is non polydenylated.

 a) A collection of chemically synthesized oligonucleotides is used as primers

 c) Unequal quantities of A, G, T and C are used

 d) The primers attach at only specific sequences for first strand synthesis

 Explanation: As the RNA is non polyadenylated, oilgo-dT primer can’t be used and in place of it a collection of chemically synthesized oligonucleotides is used as primers.
 They are usually hexamers and are made by equal quantities of A, G, C and T. And thus all hexameric sequences can be synthesized.
 The primers can attach to the RNA sequences throughout.

 6. In case if molecules smaller than the fragments required for making a full genomic library are used for making a collection.
 This collection is called as ___________

 Explanation: If the molecules smaller than the fragments required for making a full genomic library are used for collection, this collection is called a shelf.
 It is a subsection of the library.

 7. Choose the correct statement for construction of a library subsection.